AtomLinter/linter-jshint/README.md

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following:

-1. Fork the plugin repository.
+1. Fork the plugin repository
-1. Hack on a separate topic branch created from the latest `master`.
+2. Hack on a separate topic branch created from the latest `master`
-1. Commit and push the topic branch.
+3. Commit and push the topic branch
-1. Make a pull request.
+4. Make a pull request
-1. welcome to the club
+5. Welcome to the club :sunglasses:

 Please note that modifications should follow these coding guidelines:

-- Indent is 2 spaces.
+- Indent of 2 spaces
-- Code should pass coffeelint linter.
+- Code should pass [CoffeeLint](http://www.coffeelint.org/) linter
-- Vertical whitespace helps readability, don’t be afraid to use it.
+- Vertical whitespace helps readability, don't be afraid to use it

-Thank you for helping out!
+**Thank you for helping out!**